shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

   3. Obtaining any necessary permissions directly from the rights holders of that third-party content if your use requires it.
 * We (the Licensor) make no warranties that all third-party content within our VODs is cleared for your specific reuse.

-B. Preparing and Providing the "Provided Copy" of Your Derivative Work (Corresponds to the License Sections 3.d and 4.e.iv):
+B. Preparing and Providing the "Provided Copy" of Your Derivative Work (Corresponds to the License Clauses 3.d and 4.e.iv):

 When you publish a Derivative Work using our VODs, how we (the Licensor) engage with it can vary.
 We might not always create a direct response to every Derivative Work.
 Sometimes, if your publicly available video (the "Published Version") appears to have no copyright issues that would affect our reuse and is readily accessible to us, we might choose to react to it or feature it directly.

 However, there are situations where we may need to request that you provide us with a separate digital copy of your work.
 This request might occur if we believe your Published Version could contain third-party copyrighted material that needs to be addressed before we can reuse it under our grant-back rights, or if we are unable to access your Published Version in the first place (for instance, if it's behind a subscriber-only restriction, has been archived, or is otherwise not directly viewable by us).

 If we do decide to request a copy for such reasons, You are, in principle, required by the VOD Reaction License to promptly provide this copy to us.
-The License (in its Section 3.d) then details specific legal requirements for this copy (which the License calls the "Provided Copy"), particularly when it's intended for our grant-back reuse.
+The License (in its Clause 3.d) then details specific legal requirements for this copy (which the License calls the "Provided Copy"), particularly when it's intended for our grant-back reuse.
 The License also states that this copy shall be in a common digital format and delivered via a reasonable method.

 Our main goal, when you prepare and provide this Provided Copy for grant-back, is that we can reuse it smoothly and legally.
 Here’s a step-by-step way to think about meeting the License requirements:

-1. First, Check for Additional Licensor Rules in Section 3.f:
+1. First, Check for Additional Licensor Rules in Clause 3.f:
-Before you create, it is crucial to check Section 3.f ("Additional Restrictions by Licensor") of our specific License text.
+Before you create, it is crucial to check Clause 3.f ("Additional Restrictions by Licensor") of our specific License text.
 This is a special section where we, the Licensor, may add our own specific rules that apply to your Derivative Work.
-The rules in this section can change from one licensor to another, so you must always check Section 3.f to ensure your work will be compliant.
+The rules in this section can change from one licensor to another, so you must always check Clause 3.f to ensure your work will be compliant.

-   Please be aware that if the conditions the Licensor presents in Section 3.f are not objectively predictable and include unilateral discretion, creating content under that license carries a high degree of risk.
+   Please be aware that if the conditions the Licensor presents in Clause 3.f are not objectively predictable and include unilateral discretion, creating content under that license carries a high degree of risk.
 In such cases, voicing your concerns to the Licensor or the community is also an important action for fostering a healthy licensing culture.

 2. Be Mindful of Copyright from the Start (Ideal Scenario for Your Published Version):
 Ideally, when you are first creating and editing your publicly available video (the "Published Version"), try to be mindful of any third-party copyrighted material you include (like background music, other video clips, game audio that might need clearance, etc.).
 If your Published Version is already "clean" – or the key parts related to our VOD are clean – preparing the Provided Copy for us will be much simpler.
 This is the best approach.